pavetw17/ReactAsignment/README.md

-# Building an web app for fetching GIF images from GIPHY.com
+# Building a web app for fetching GIF images from GIPHY.com

 A sample for fetching data in react.
 Feel free to fork, copy and modify as needed.